civol/HDLRuby/README.md

 end
 ```

-Finally it is possible to declare block with the same mode as the enclosing
+Finally it is possible to declare a block statement with the same mode as the
-one as follows:
+enclosing one as follows:

 ```ruby
 block do